tinymanorg/tealish/docs/language.rst

 Some opcodes expect "immediate args".
 For example ``substring`` takes two immediate arguments ``s`` (start), ``e`` (end).
 In Tealish this is written as ``substring(0, 5)``.
 Some opcodes expect both immediate and stack arguments: e.g ``asset_params_get(AssetUnitName, asset_id)``.
 It is important to note that immediate arguments cannot be expressions and therefore must be literals.

+See the Algorand docs for the full list of available opcodes: https://developer.algorand.org/docs/get-details/dapps/avm/teal/specification/#operations

 Some opcodes are defined for use as mathematical or logical operators.
 These are used in the form discussed below.